tuvaergun/learnxinyminutes-docs/git.html.markdown

 ### Repository

 A set of files, directories, historical records, commits, and heads.
-Imagine it as a source code datastructure, with the attribute that each source code "element" gives you access to its revision history, among other things.
+Imagine it as a source code data structure, with the attribute that each source code "element" gives you access to its revision history, among other things.

 A git repository is comprised of the .git directory & working tree.